RobinTail/express-zod-api/README.md

 ## Non-object response

-`ResultHandler` also supports non-object response types, for example, sending an image file including its MIME type in `Content-type` header.
+Thus, you can configure non-object responses too, for example, to send an image file.

 You can find two approaches to `EndpointsFactory` and `ResultHandler` implementation [in this example](https://github.com/RobinTail/express-zod-api/blob/master/example/factories.ts).
 One of them implements file streaming, in this case the endpoint just has to provide the filename.
-The response schema generally may be just `z.string()`, but there is also a specific one: `z.file()` that also supports `.binary()` and `.base64()` refinements which are reflected in the [generated documentation](#swagger--openapi-specification).
+The response schema generally may be just `z.string()`, but I made more specific `z.file()` that also supports `.binary()` and `.base64()` refinements which are reflected in the [generated documentation](#swagger--openapi-specification).